mekaneeky/mekaneeky.github.io/README.md

  - [ ] Display the audio length on the UI.
  - [ ] Implement functionality to pause and play the audio.
  - [ ] Allow Editing transcripts and saving them for each wrong transcript
+ - [ ] Surely python inbuilt server isnt the best way to do this
  - [ ] Host it live

 ## Contributing